PostHog/posthog-integration-planner/2-tracking activation.md

 Some products have wide variability in how they get used, like **Pinterest**.
 Rather than focus on a specific behavior, they counted activation according to the number of days within a month someone used the product.
 Anything more than four counted as activation.

-Quantity is a totally reasonable factor in activation\!
+Quantity is a totally reasonable factor in activation!
 For **PostHog's** session replay product, we count activation as anyone who has watched at least five replays.
 Just looking at one or two is more like kicking the tires.

 Activation looks different for every product.
 It can be expressed as a quantity of events, or even as a composite of multiple events.